Destination

 Egypt travel health advice is usually practical once your itinerary is clear.
 If you are based in Preston or coming in from Blackburn or Blackpool, you can book with Preston Clinic online or call 01772491185.
 We will focus on the risks that actually fit your trip, then talk you through the vaccinations and precautions worth considering before you go.

-Do I need malaria tablets for Egypt?
+Do I need vaccines for this trip?